astronomer/terraform-provider-astro/docs/guides/import-script.md

 - `-runTerraformInit`: Run terraform init after generating the import configuration.
 Used for initializing the Terraform state in our GitHub Actions.
 - `-help`: Display help information.

-You following is an example output from running the import script with `-resources deployment` and `-organizationId cf23qgwp001ag01qf0o8er413`:
+The following is an example output from running the import script with `-resources deployment` and `-organizationId cf23qgwp001ag01qf0o8er413`:
 ```
 Terraform Import Script Starting
 Resources to import:  [deployment]
-Using organization ID: cm23qgwp001ap01qm0o3er493
+Using organization ID: cf23qgwp001ag01qf0o8er413
 Terraform version 1.9.7 is installed and meets the minimum required version.
-Importing deployments for organization cm23qgwp001ap01qm0o3er493
+Importing deployments for organization cf23qgwp001ag01qf0o8er413
-Importing Deployments: [cf23qgwp001ag01qf0o8er413]
+Importing Deployments: [cm2c7rnub087d01n3mcrt4u3p]
 Successfully handled resource deployment
 Successfully wrote import configuration to import.tf
-generated.tf does not exist, no need to delete
-terraform.tfstate does not exist, no need to delete
-astro_deployment.deployment_cf23qgwp001ag01qf0o8er413: Preparing import... [id=cf23qgwp001ag01qf0o8er413]
-astro_deployment.deployment_cf23qgwp001ag01qf0o8er413: Refreshing state... [id=cf23qgwp001ag01qf0o8er413]

-Terraform used the selected providers to generate the following execution plan.
-Resource actions are indicated with the following symbols:
-  + create
-  ~ update in-place

-Terraform will perform the following actions:

-...

-Plan: 1 to import, 6 to add, 1 to change, 0 to destroy.
+Successfully deleted generated.tf
+Successfully deleted terraform.tfstate

+No changes.
+Your infrastructure matches the configuration.

+Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 generated.tf does not exist.
 Creating new file with deployment information.
-Generated import for astro_deployment.deployment_cf23qgwp001ag01qf0o8er413
+Generated import for astro_deployment.deployment_cm2c7rnub087d01n3mcrt4u3p
 Successfully updated generated.tf with deployment information.
 Import process completed successfully.
 The 'generated.tf' file now includes all resources, including deployments.
 Import process completed.
 Summary: